shanhuiyang/TypeScript-MERN-Starter/README.md

   - User can add comments to articles.
   - Pagination.
 - Rich text editors.
 Using markdown as the exchanging text format.
-  - Emoji.
-  - @Someone.
   - Unsaved alert if users are going to close the page.
 - Notification
-  - Someone is @ed.
   - Comment received for article authors.
 - Improving the authentication.
   - Email verification for signing up.